 We smile because we’re happy, and smiling causes the brain to release dopamine, which makes us happier.

-That doesn’t mean you have to go around with a fake smile plastered on your face all the time.
+That does not mean you have to go around with a fake smile plastered on your face all the time.
 But the next time you find yourself feeling low, crack a smile and see what happens.
 Or try starting each morning by smiling at yourself in the mirror.

-The trick is not to overexert.
-If you suddenly throw yourself into a strenuous routine, you’ll probably just end up frustrated (and sore).
+The trick is to not overexert yourself.
+If you suddenly throw yourself into a strenuous routine, you may just end up frustrated (and sore).

 Consider these exercise starters: